Skip to content

 • default (no visibility)

-Using the section function, one can also add another section to the body of the class
+Using the section function, one can also add another section to the body of the class:

 To mark a class as abstract, one can use the abstract named argument:

-Last, the keywords named argument can be used to add keywords or stereotypes in guillemets (« and »):
+The keywords named argument can be used to add keywords or stereotypes in guillemets (« and »):

 interface